ifwe/bruce/doc/basic_config.md

 [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceRequest).
 If unspecified, the default value is -1.
-* `--replication_timeout N` specifies the time in milliseconds the broker will wait for successful replication to occur, as specified by the `required_acks` value described [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceRequest), before returning an error.
+* `--replication_timeout N` specifies the time in milliseconds the broker will wait for successful replication to occur, as described [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceRequest), before returning an error.